jlaza020/personal/resume.md

 Projects
 --------
+**mpdbn**: *A multithreaded database normalization program.*

+    Contributing as the sole author towards a program that normalizes a relational database given a universal set of attributes and functional dependencies, using multithreading to provide fast results.

 **fetchit**: *A YouTube video and audio downloading service.*

     Contributed as the sole author towards an application that allows for the dynamic downloading and